FurgFrappo/hello-world/README.md

 # hello-world
 my first repository
 Hi.
+Humans!

 I am Furg.
 I am new to coding.
 Just trying to learn.
 I do have reletively extensive computer knowledge and can navigate through most IT scenerios.